While doing a graduate degree in 1997 at the University of Miami, Susan worked for the Miami Herald and interned at the New York Times.

-I went on to Maclean's, Canada's weekly news-magazine, shortly after that.
-There, I began to do both investigative reporting and feature writing.
-My first investigative story at Maclean's examined the exotic wildlife trade in North America and was nominated for a National Magazine Award.
+Susan went on to Maclean's, Canada's weekly news-magazine.
+There, she began to do both investigative reporting and feature writing.
+Her first investigative story at Maclean's examined the exotic wildlife trade in North America and was nominated for a National Magazine Award.

-Today, my writing appears in Times (London), Glamour, Marie Claire, MS, The Guardian, Elle, Newsweek/Daily Beast.
-My books have been published in more than 35 countries.
-Some of my stories have also been made into documentary films.
+Today, Susan's writing appears in Times (London), Glamour, Marie Claire, MS, The Guardian, Elle, Newsweek/Daily Beast.
+Her books have been published in more than 35 countries.
+Some of her stories have also been made into documentary films.